 The reason he was arrested and convicted is because he was reading the Bible to patients in a rehabilitation center for alcoholics and drug addicts.

-Turkmenistan is ranked No. 20 and Uzbekistan ranked No. 15 on the Open Doors 2015 World Watch List of the worst persecutors of Christians.
+The continued discrimination towards Christians and Christianity Turkmenistan makes the country ranked No. 20 on the Open Doors 2015 World Watch List of the worst persecutors.

 Compiled by Jerry Dykstra.
 For media inquiries, contact Christine Cape at 404-545-0085 or Katie Rouse at 678-410-9575.